OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 3. Camera setup
 4. Camera image annotation

 In this practical, we will set up your devices to collect data and learn how to annotate the camera images.
-By the end of the practical, you will be wearing your devices for one whoe day until Practical 2, when you will begin analysis and visualisation of your very own data. **Before you start, please download the pratical materials that you will use for the rest of the week [here](./assets/practicals.zip)**.
+By the end of the practical, you will be wearing your devices for one whole day until Practical 2, when you will begin analysis and visualisation of your very own data. **Before you start, please download the pratical materials that you will use for the rest of the week [here](./assets/practicals.zip)**.
 We will assume the praticals folder is placed in your home directory.

 # 1. About your study.